alexfogelson/mgran/README.md

 ## Who to model?

 Trump's been done a thousand times, anything serious isn't worth doing for this project.
-So I picked the most mimicable, most memeable, most obnoxious robot I could create.
+So I picked the most mimicable, most memeable robot I could create.
 The one true arbiter of facts and logic, of course.
 Ben Shapiro.

 ### Data
 A site called Podgist does really great work in transcribing podcasts.
 Worth checking out.
 I grabbed some of the free transcripts from them, although I haven't included them in this repo.
 Just a sample of what they outputed :)